 Shouldn’t He Be More Social?

 “Are you ever lonely?”
-I asked him that weekend while out walking together.
+I asked him recently while out walking together.

 “Lonely?
 Um … no,” he answered, matter-of-factly.
-“I work all week, and I’m so happy to be home at the end of the day to unwind.
+“I work all week, and I’m so happy to unwind at the end of the day.
 Then, when the weekends come, I always look forward to being with you.”

 Was I projecting?
 I mean, I know I’d feel lonely if I were him.
 I need to spend time with friends; it is simply an essential part of my life.
 Always has been; always will be.

 What I meant, and tried to explain to him as we walked, is that I couldn’t remember the last time I saw him hang out with a guy friend.
 Where were those friendships that thrive on beer, baseball games, and a bar?
+Do guys gather in Zoom sessions to catch up?
 Who else, besides me, did he talk to?

 While I’m a good and empathic listener, I’m hardly a stand-in for a good guy buddy.
 We all have those “things” reserved for same-sex chatter; I can’t talk to him about hot flashes, wrinkles, sore knees, or sex the same way I can talk to my women friends.